serhiidankovych/cvrp-saving-algorithm/README.md

-# CVRP Solver with Sweeping Algorithm
+# CVRP Solver with Saving Algorithm

 This project implements a Capacitated Vehicle Routing Problem (CVRP) solver using a saving algorithm, built with React.js.
 CVRP is a classic problem in optimization and logistics where the goal is to determine the most efficient set of routes for a fleet of vehicles to deliver goods to a set of customers while respecting capacity constraints.